Have you found what you were looking for? Ask our dermatology nurse specialist a question anytime.

 Risk factors for melanoma

-The best way to prevent melanoma is to avoid tanning booths/sunbeds and protect yourself from the sun.
-It is particularly important to avoid intense sun exposure and sunburns, for example when on sunny overseas holidays.
+The best way to prevent melanoma is to protect yourself from overexposure to UV in sunlight and avoid sunbeds/tanning booths.
+It is particularly important to avoid intense sun exposure and sunburns, especially when the UV index is 3 or above, whether in Ireland or on sunny holidays abroad.

 You can also protect yourself by regularly checking your own skin (ask a family member or friend to help you check your back) and by seeking early medical attention if you notice any suspicious growth.